wolfv6/keybrd/doc/keybrd_library_developer_guide.md

  * choice of Debouncers
  * choice of Scanners

-this example illustrates the custom Row classes from a fictional keybrd_Ext library the keybrd_Ext library library is for a split keyboard with a matrix on each hand the diagrams show the design decisions made by the developer
+this example illustrates the custom Row classes for a fictional keybrd_Ext extension library the keybrd_Ext library is for a split keyboard with a matrix on each hand other custom Row classes would have a similar structure

-Row_Ext overrides RowBase::keyWasPressed()
+Row_Ext::keyWasPressed() overrides RowBase::keyWasPressed()
 Row_Ext::keyWasPressed() is used to unstick sticky keys

-Row_Ext_uC scans the primary matrix
-Row_Ext_uC is a custom class composed of stock keybrd library classes

-Row_Ext_ShiftRegisters scans the secondary matrix Row_Ext_ShiftRegisters is a custom class composed of stock keybrd library classes
+Row_Ext_uC scans the primary matrix Row_Ext_ShiftRegisters scans the secondary matrix Row_Ext_uC and Row_Ext_ShiftRegisters are a custom classes composed of stock keybrd library classes

 Class inheritance diagram
 ```

     	   RowBase
 	         |
-	       Row_Ext                                override RowBase::keyWasPressed()
+	       Row_Ext                                (override RowBase::keyWasPressed() )
           /      \
-    Row_Ext_uC  Row_Ext_ShiftRegisters            inherit Row_Ext::keyWasPressed()
+    Row_Ext_uC  Row_Ext_ShiftRegisters            (inherit Row_Ext::keyWasPressed() )

-/home/wolfv/Documents/Arduino/keybrd_proj/keybrd/doc/keybrd_library_developer_guide.md
 	            RowScannerInterface
 	              /           \
 	RowScanner_PinsArray  RowScanner_SPIShiftRegisters